 You have 12 months from the date your application is approved by PMI to take your exam.
 Most people require a few months of review/study after our training to make sure all the information is retained for the closed-book exam.

 How do I document my experience for the PMP Exam?

 You document your experience and training via PMI’s online application process.
 This will require to you write a short paragraph for each project, describing your role and responsibilities on the project.
-You will also need to provide a reference for each project, who you will need to contact if you are audited.

 My job title is not Project Manager.
 Can I still qualify to take the PMP exam?

 Your job title is not important.
 What’s important is what activities/processes you have been responsible for on your projects.